whuryl/whuryl.github.io/_pages/about.md

   - /about.html
 ---

 Yanlin Ruan received an M.S. degree in the major of control theory and control engineering from Wuhan University, Wuhan, China.
-He is currently pursuing a Ph.D. degree in communication and information systems at Wuhan University.
+He is currently pursuing a Ph.D. degree in communication and information systems at <a href="https://www.whu.edu.cn/" target="_blank">Wuhan University</a>.
 His research interests mainly include indoor positioning and navigation technology, signal processing, and machine learning.
-He used to be an R&D engineer of ZTE Corp., and a university lecturer majoring in electronic information engineering.
+He used to be an R&D engineer of <a href="https://www.zte.com.cn/china/" target="_blank">ZTE Corp.</a>, and a university lecturer majoring in electronic information engineering.

 个人信息
 ------